Haworthia hybrid series PP261 #14 SOLD OUT

 Prickly Pete breeding program:

-I have been hybridizing Haworthia for 20 years.
+I have been hybridizing Haworthia for close to 25 years.
 Most of my hybrids are multi-generational complex hybrids created from carefully selected parental stock.
 I breed to intensify and combine leaf and window coloration, leaf texture and leaf shape traits.

 Leaf coloration is influenced by the interaction of the pigmentation of the leaf and the coloration and the windows.
 The windows can be clear or can have spots which vary in size.
 In hybrids the spotting often turns the entire window opaque.
 I strive for obtaining reds, pink, purple, orange, phosphorescent green and iridescent blue.